dhis2/training-docs/content/android/lg_trackerprogram.md

 4. Demonstrate how to add and edit program stage/event data on Android
 5. Describe additional features that are available from within the TEI dashboard and Android homescreen

+## Account Details

+***You can either use the android demo account, or your account to access a PROGRAM, in order to complete all of these exercises.***

+Demo account

+Username: android

+Password: Android123!

 ## Exercise 1: Navigation of the program

 ### Log-in, Home Page and Event Listing